JuneWayne/Multilingual-Gender-Bias-in-NLP/README.md

 # Multilingual Gender Bias in NLP

-This repository contains code for the paper "**Gendered Versus Genderless Pronouns: An Empirical Study on How NLP Models Exhibit Bias with Gender Embedded Contexts**", evaluating gender bias in multilingual NLP models, specifically in toxicity detection and sentiment analysis systems.
+This repository contains code and the paper **"Gendered Versus Genderless Pronouns: An Empirical Study on How NLP Models Exhibit Bias with Gender Embedded Contexts"**, evaluating gender bias in multilingual NLP models, specifically in toxicity detection and sentiment analysis systems.

 ## Overview

-This mini-research project compares model behavior across languages with gendered third-person pronouns (English, Dutch) and languages with gender-neutral pronouns (Finnish, Turkish).
+This research project is a result of CS2501: Intro to Research by Prof. Morrison at UVA School of Engineering.
+The paper compares model behavior across languages with gendered third-person pronouns (English, Dutch) and languages with gender-neutral pronouns (Finnish, Turkish).
 By analyzing how toxicity and sentiment scores vary when the only difference is the gendered pronoun used, we can measure the extent of gender bias encoded in these models.

 ## Methods